wyrmisis/dungeon23/zzMoodboard/Inspirations, Themes, and Flavors.md

 * That one album that emulates the "feeling" of succumbing to dementia
     * I am not linking or listening to it again, that album leaves some marks.
 * *Darkest Dungeon*'s march from dark fantasy adventure into mythos horror
-* *Diablo*'s descent from the mundane into the supernatural or religious
+* *Diablo*'s descent from the mundane/expected into the supernatural/religious
 * *Cave Story*'s re-contextualization of itself after learning its hidden truths
 * *Silent Hill*'s warping of personal, perceived reality
 * The general design ethos of *The Halls of Arden Vul*